New International Student Enrollment Checklist

 MAKE TRAVEL ARRANGEMENTS

 The Office of International Student Services at Marshall University provides a reliable airport pick-up service the week before every semester begins.
-If you wish to use this service, please complete and submit the Airport Pick-up Arrival Survey.
+If you wish to use this service, please complete and submit the Airport Pick-up Arrival Form.

 Marshall University has two airports nearby where the Office of International Student Services staff can perform pick-ups: Huntington Tri-State Aiport (HTS) and Charleston Yeager Airport (CRW).
 Huntington Tri-State Airport is about 15 minutes from Marshall’s campus, and Charleston Yeager Airport is about 50 minutes from campus.
 There is an airport pick-up fee of $50 for all pick-ups at Huntington Tri-State Airport and a $150 fee for all pick-ups made at Charleston Yeager Airport.

-ONCE YOU ARRIVE TO MARSHALL
+ONCE YOU ARRIVE AT MARSHALL UNIVERSITY

 ATTEND NEW INTERNATIONAL STUDENT CHECK-IN / ORIENTATION